sinedied/articles/articles/azure/swa-cli/swa-cli-2.md

 ## Next steps

-//TODO
+From the start of your project to its deployment to Azure, with all the needed local testing in-between, you should now be equipped to take care of your complete development process all from the command line.
+Now the main challenge remaining for you is to deploy and grow your app 😉.

+If you'd like to learn some tips you can use when developing your app, you can check out the [Static Web Apps - Tips & Tricks](https://aka.ms/StaticWebAppsTips) video series.

-In the meantime, you can also head to the [new docs website](https://azure.github.io/static-web-apps-cli/) to learn more about the new features and how to use them.
+You can also learn more about all the new features of the SWA CLI and how to use them by looking at the [new docs website](https://azure.github.io/static-web-apps-cli/).

 ## Tell us your feedback!